6.5mm Creedmoor Ammo For Sale

 This incarnation is relatively new to the ammo world, conceived by legendary High Power Rifle competitor and General Manager of Creedmoor Sports, Dennis DeMille.
 DeMille was attending the National Matches along with friend Dave Emary, Hornady Manufacturing’s senior ballistician, when he was approached by several shooters complaining about the unpredictability of the 6mmXC.
 The ammo was doing damage to their rifles and the absence of the reloading recipe presented frustration to the shooters, particularly during rapid reloading.
 Since DeMille’s company was the exclusive distributor of the rifles being used at the competition, the shooters looked to him to create a solution.

-Testing ensued and in 2007, Hornady debuted the new caliber at the SHOT Show.
-The 6.5mm Creedmoor was intended to be a “do-anything” bullet, a concept that intrigued competition shooters and created more than its share of skeptics.
-How could a small bullet with a medium velocity fare well in long range competition and be strong enough to take down large game in the wild?
+Testing ensued and the 6.5 Creedmoor was debuted at SHOT Show 2007.
+The 6.5mm Creedmoor was intended to be a “do-anything” cartridge, a concept that intrigued competition shooters and created more than its share of skeptics.
+How could a small cartridge with a medium velocity fare well in long range competition and be powerful enough to take down large game in the wild?
 They were about to find out.
 Early devotees adopted the magazine-sized cartridge and began using it in competition with great success.
-Hunters tested it in the wild and quickly learned that the bullet could be effective against big game, a fact that surprised even the most hardcore skeptics.
+Hunters tested it in the wild and quickly learned that the caliber could be effective against big game, a fact that surprised even the most hardcore skeptics.

 New rifles tailored for the 6.5 Creedmoor began to appear on the scene, running the gamut from a lightweight mountain rifle to an AR tactical weapon.
-Currently, Hornady reports that the 6.5mm Creedmoor ranks second to the .223 in sales.
-Other manufacturers quickly followed suit and now the caliber is offered by several manufacturers including Federal and Winchester.
+At the time of writing, the 6.5mm Creedmoor ranks second to the .223 in sales.
+Other manufacturers quickly followed suit and now the caliber is offered by several manufacturers including Federal 6.5 Creedmoor and Winchester.
 What started out as an underdog with big dreams has developed into what some shooters refer to as the “ultimate cartridge.”